devsgh-cloudsec/devsgh-cloudsec.github.io/_posts/2024-04-05-from-network-disaster-to-enterprise-architecture.md

 ### **Phase 2: Professional IP Addressing Scheme**

-I designed a systematic addressing plan that makes troubleshooting intuitive:
+I designed a systematic addressing plan that allows network function and intent to be identified at a glance.

 | Network          | Subnet        | Purpose                    |
 |------------------|---------------|----------------------------|